rishabnayak/rishabnayak/README.md

 ### Hi there 👋

 Founder and CTO @ Mount with significant research and engineering experience, leading a talented team of professionals in building the largest shared economy with travelers in mind.
-We’re creating a SaaS platform that lets you rent anything, anytime, from anyone.
+Mount is the consumer-to-consumer marketplace that lets people rent anything, to anyone, at any time - making authentically unexpected exploration possible and empowering hosts, travelers and locals equally in ways that open up the shared economy and lighten up everyone’s baggage.

 Come join us - we’re hiring!